Fair Allocation of Two Types of Chores: EFX

-Consider a partial allocation $Y$ formed by applying the update rules 0 or more times to $X^*$, and assume that the EFX condition of Rule 1 does not apply to $Y$.
+Consider a partial allocation $Y$ formed by applying the update rules 0 or more times to $X^*$, and assume that the EFX condition of Rule 1 does not hold for $Y$.
 We use \Cref{can apply rule 2 many times} to show that Rule 2 can be applied $|N_B|$ times to $Y$.
 The first and third conditions of \Cref{can apply rule 2 many times} immediately hold because they are shared with \Cref{N_B same size}.
 Hence, we just need to show that the second condition of \Cref{can apply rule 2 many times} holds.